 But agricultural space requires attention and addressed through innovative planning to foster resilient design.
 As such, alternative spaces, such as vacant state buildings and rooftops should be better utilized.
 We should employ the concepts behind green infrastructure, including rooftop gardens and green space.

-It’s time to stop depending on foreign aid for food security; instead, educate your peers about the importance of opting for local goods.
-Choosing homegrown organic produce can help restore the stability of the economy as a whole.
-Ultimately, it will ensure sustainable food supply and nutrition with urban resilience to climate change, public health, and well-being.
+The pandemic had demonstrated that depending on foreign imported food jeopardizes local economic growth and resilience; and highlighted the importance of opting for local goods; not just on the country level, but also the city or municipality.
+Choosing homegrown organic produce can help restore the stability and prosperity of local economies.
+Ultimately, it will ensure sustainable food supply and nutrition with urban resilience to climate change, public health and well-being.

 So, food security planning should promote better synergy between food science industries, production and preserving the agricultural land through better planning policies.